You are listening to the Sean Hannity Radio Show Podcast.

 That's not exactly success.

-Let me go back to C.O.
+Let me go back to C.L.
 Bryant.

-CL, if you look at Black Lives Matter, Texas chapter, good morning.
+C.L., if you look at Black Lives Matter, Texas chapter, good morning.

-In lieu of last night's murders of the five Dallas officers, uh it is what it is, justified.
+In lieu of last night's murders of the five Dallas officers, it is what it is, justified.

 These killer cops have been killing our black men and women every day and getting away with it.